canonical/ubuntu-security-documentation/docs/security-updates/osv/index.rst

    }

-For LSNs, since there's no particular source package patching involved, and instead the kernel is patched during runtime via a kernel module, we list instead a regex for the kernel module.
+For LSNs, there's no particular source package patching involved.
+And since the kernel is instead patched during runtime via a kernel module, we list instead a regular expression for the kernel module.
 For example `LSN-0113-1 <https://github.com/canonical/ubuntu-security-notices/blob/main/osv/lsn/LSN-0113-1.json>`_:

 .. code-block:: JSON